96boards/96BoardsGPIO/Documentation/96Boards_GPIO_C_API.md

 ```

 ##close_GPIO
-IS no longer required to use before you close your application.
+The close_GPIO call is no longer required to be used before you close your application.
 If you want to close a GPIO pin while your application is executing you may but the library will clean up all in use GPIO at application exit.
 Simply call close_GPIO with the pin number you opened and want to close.
 This call will return 0 on a good call or -1 if it fails for any reason.

 ```C
     close_GPIO(23);